Skip to main content

 How contribution works

-HiveNet’s contribution system allows users to share their device’s idle storage and computing power to help support a distributed cloud infrastructure.
-This enables Hive to offer affordable, scalable cloud services while you earn rewards for your contribution.
-However, part of this process involves uploading and downloading data to your device.
+Hivenet’s contribution system allows users to share their device’s idle storage and computing power to help support a distributed cloud infrastructure.
+This enables Hivenet to offer affordable, scalable cloud services while you earn rewards for your contribution.
+However, this process involves uploading and downloading data to your device.

 How much data does it use?

-The amount of data hiveNet uses depends on your contribution and the tasks being processed through your device.
+The data Hivenet uses depends on your contribution and the tasks processed through your device.
 While it varies based on activity, the key takeaway is that data transfer occurs both ways:

 • Upload: When your device uploads chunks of encrypted files stored on your device.